Welcome to New Jersey American Water.

 Senior Vice President, Eastern Division, American Water

-Rob MacLean serves as president of New Jersey American Water.
-He is the principal external contact for American Water in New Jersey, serving approximately 2.7 million people.
-In this role, he reinforces and strengthens customer, regulatory and local government relationships and drives operational and financial results for New Jersey.
-Additionally, he serves as senior vice president of American Water’s Eastern Division, which is comprised of New Jersey, New York, Virginia and Maryland.
+Cheryl Norton serves as president of New Jersey American Water.
+She is the principal external contact for American Water in New Jersey, serving approximately 2.7 million people.
+In this role, she reinforces and strengthens customer, regulatory and local government relationships and drives operational and financial results for New Jersey.
+Additionally, she serves as senior vice president of the company’s Eastern Division, which is comprised of New Jersey, New York, Virginia and Maryland.